-This challenging course will encourage you to develop your mathematical skills, improve your ability to think logically and enable you to determine so…
+Course Overview This challenging course will encourage you to develop your mathematical skills, improve your ability to think logically and enable yo…

 Full course details

 This vocational course, equivalent to three A Levels, is designed for students considering a career in engineering, ranging from product design through to high technology production methods and technical sales.
-It is aimed at those with the ambition of becoming professional engineers, higher apprentices, supervisors, technicians or managers in this field.
+Being a vocational course it is aimed at students who prefer learning through doing.
+This course will provide you with a firm, broad foundation in engineering enabling students to choose from a wide range of careers to move onto upon successful completion of the course.

 Exams (33%) Coursework (67%)